FireBellyToad/LHIT/README.md

-# Langobardia Horribilis: in paludes
+# Langobardia Horribilis: in Trebia

 Retro-styled horror game based on the world of [Langobardia Horribilis](https://www.langobardiahorribilis.com/)